These no-bake peanut butter oat bars are loaded with goodness. Made with wholesome ingredients and naturally sweetened (from dates)!Jump to Recipe

-- 1/4 cup unsweetened, shredded coconut plus more for sprinkling
+- 1/4 cup unsweetened, shredded coconut + more for sprinkling

-- Blend dates in a high-speed blender or food processor until a paste forms and only small pieces remain.
+- Add dates to a high-speed blender or food processor.
+Blend until only small pieces remain.
 You may need to scrape down the sides of the food processor or blender a few times until done.

-- Place parchment paper in the bottom of a 9×5 loaf pan.
-Scoop mixture into prepared pan and press down firmly with fingers or the back of a spoon until mixture is evenly packed down.
+- Place parchment paper in the bottom of a large loaf pan or square baking dish.
+Scoop mixture into prepared pan and press down firmly with fingers or the back of a spoon until mixture is evenly spread and packed down.

-- Refrigerate for at least one hour so chocolate and bars can set.
+- Refrigerate for about 30 minutes so chocolate and bars can set.
 Take bars out of pan by pulling on the parchment paper.
-Evenly cut into 10-12 bars or squares.
+Evenly cut into bars or squares.

-- Store bars in fridge.
+- Store bars in fridge in an airtight container.
 These should stay good for about a week in the refrigerator.